 This Church of England College is the first of the independent Colleges on the Campus of the University.
-There are no religious tests, and accommodation is available for 210 men in single studybedrooms.
-Fees are \$25 per week.
+There are no religious tests, and accommodation is available for 220 men and women in single study-bedrooms.
+Fees are \$25 per week and may change in 1974.

-Enquiries should be addressed to the Master, New College, Anzac Parade, Kensington, N.S.W.
+Enquiries should be addressed to The Master, New College, Anzac Parade, Kensington, N.S.W.
 2033.